bdbrassart/bping/README.md

 ## To install:

 Developed under Ubuntu Linux.
-No idea if there are compatibility issues with other distributions.  uses fping under the hood.
+No idea if there are compatibility issues with other distributions.
+Uses fping under the hood.

 ```
 sudo apt install fping